isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Learning for Life Programme (LLP).md

 <img style="width:100%;height:50%" src="/images/Our%20Curriculum/Signature%20Programmes/Learning%20for%20Life%20Prog%20(LLP)/L15new.png">

-<figcaption> <strong> Rollerblading is fun but having to balance and move is not easy!
-I can barely see my opponent but I definitely look forward to this fencing experience.
+<figcaption> <strong> Rollerblading is fun but having to balance and move is not easy!&nbsp; &nbsp;I can barely see my opponent but I definitely look forward to this fencing experience.
 Lunge and parry away! </strong> </figcaption>

 </figure>
 <figure>